Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Layouts.md

 ### Layout builders

-Finally, the input system can also build layouts on the fly in code.
+Finally, the Input System can also build layouts on the fly in code.
 This is useful for Device interfaces such as [HID](HID.md) that supply descriptive information for each Device.

 To build layouts dynamically in code, you can use the [`InputControlLayout.Builder`](../api/UnityEngine.InputSystem.Layouts.InputControlLayout.Builder.html) API.